Goshido/android-vulkan/docs/auto-exposure.md

 $$l = log_2(dot(pixel_{xyz}, [0.2126, 0.7152, 0.0722]))$$

 2. Make sure to not feed 0 values into _log2_!
-Clamp to mimum value:
+Clamp to minimum value:

 $$log_2(\dfrac{0.25}{256}) = -10$$